-To help you in this transition, we have written the Dametis White Paper in three chapters, so you can get the keys to guide your industry to 4.0!
+To help you in this transition, we have written the Dametis White Paper, in 3 chapters, so that you get the keys to guide you towards Industry 4.0!

-This White Paper was made possible by Dametis experts:
+This White Paper was written by Dametis experts:

 Julian Aristizabal